mu373/documentation/docs/computation/hpc/intro/vscode-jupyter.md

 Once you have located the server that you would like to connect (could be a login node, or a computing node), click on the arrow button to start a session. -->

+## Connect VS Code to the server
+Let's first kick off this section by connecting VS Code to the server that you want to work.
+Probably you would like to connect to a computing node by following the [tutorials here](/docs/computation/hpc/intro/jupyter).

 ## Installing VS Code extensions on the server {#install-vscode-extension}
 To use Jupyter on the remotely connected VS Code, you need to install following extensions.